What is Crucial Conversation?

-The starting three points help you to describe “what to do” and the last two describe “how to do it”.
-Here you can do the depth study of these points.
+The starting three points help you to describe what to do and the last two points describe how to do it.

-Talk tentatively: It is a process of saying your facts in the form of a story rather than facts.
-As it is difficult for a mind to digest hard facts.
+In this, describe your facts in the form of a story rather than raw facts.
+As it is difficult for minds to digest raw facts.

-Encourage testing: Encourage her to share her story so she can add meaning in the pool.
-It matters how you invite another person to share their feelings and thoughts.
-Develop a genuine interest that seems you are interested in their talk.
+It matters how you invite her to share feelings and thoughts.
+Develop a genuine interest that shows you are interested to know her viewpoints.

 Tools to urge our partner to speak.

-Four tools that boost your listening skills.
-You can remember this with an acronym (AMPP) ask, mirror, paragraphs, and prime.
-These tools encourage her to speak even when she was in silence mode or violence mode.
+Four tools that open her to speak.
+You can remember this with an acronym of (AMPP) ask, mirror, paragraphs, and prime.
+Tools encourage her to speak even when she was in silence mode or violence mode.

-Mirroring suits when the emotions and body posture are not coordinating with each other.
-Mirroring is a technique of listening to her stories with respect to emotions.
+Mirroring suits when the emotions and body posture aren’t coordinating with each other.

-Sometimes, it is not necessary that both have the same opinions.
+Sometimes, opinion don’t meet.
 Instead of blaming and saying you are wrong.
 You should say “I think I see things differently” and share our path via ABC skills.

-Agree: if you agree with the other person point of view.
-That’s ok, but if you not deny it politely.
+If you agree with her point of view.
+That’s ok.
+But if you didn’t, simply deny politely.

-Build: If you did not agree, clearly point out, where you agree and where you not.
+If you didn’t agree, clearly point out, where you agree and where you don’t.

-Compare: When two of you see things differently.
-Do not say, you are wrong, simply compare your views.
+When two of you see things differently.
+Don’t say, you are wrong, simply compare your views.

 outcome of the crucial conversation.

-The best decision is made by turning the final choice to others.
-Especially peoples that influence the outcome.
-You can use three tools to make a quality decision.
+Especially to the participant that influence by the decision.
+You can use three tools to make an authentic decision.

-Consult: Invite other people so that they can add their thought in the pool before making the final decision.
+Invite her so that she can add her thought, and feelings, before making a final decision.

-Voted: as the name suggests.
-It is used to find a better answer in two or more alternative.
+Voting as the name suggests.
+It allows you to find a better answer between two or more alternatives.

-Consensus: It is a bit of frustrating process as it takes everyone opinion for making the last decision.
+It’s a frustrating process as it takes everyone’s opinion before making the final decision.

 Above article is the extract version of the book “Crucial Conversations: Tools for Talking When Stakes Are High” written by “Al Switzler, Joseph Grenny, and Ron McMillan”.